 An alternate testing format shall be provided to any student whose disability prevents them from completing the normally formatted class exam.
 These situations are handled on a case-by-case basis to determine the best possible testing format to measure the student’s knowledge of the course information.

 Only CSUSM enrolled students are eligible to serve as stipend paid notetakers.
 Notetakers are paid a stipend for each class in which they successfully provide one semester of notetaking services.
 A prorated stipend is provided for a partial semester of services.
 In addition, each notetaker receives one semester of priority registration for each completed semester of notetaking services.
-In very specific cases, DSS may approve for a notetaker to be paid on an hourly basis.
+Only in very specific cases, DSS may approve for a notetaker to be paid on an hourly basis.

 There is a small Adapted Technology Lab in Kellogg Library Rm.
 3404 which has specially adapted computer equipment and software.
 However, this is a restricted use lab only and access is controlled through DSS.
 Please check with your DSS counselor for additional information on how to access this lab.
 Please also keep in mind that this lab will always be given first priority use to students taking DSS proctored exams as well as to those undergoing authorized training on the use of specific adapted computers and/or software.